chainofflowers/tribes/README.md

 The minimal lenght of the passphrase is 32 chars.

-With no key, a peer cannot join a tribe.
+With no proper key, a peer cannot join a tribe.
 Groups and folders are exchanged after encryption with PGP, using the TribeID as a key.

 All files are stored into ${HOME}/News.